Posts

 Do Churches Practice What They Preach?

-Many church websites say "come as you are."
-Yet, when you get there, you see the pastor in a suit (though nowadays not usually with a tie) and the others on stage as well as the congregation in business casual attire.
-Some churches are a little more lax.
-In them, sometimes the men wear jeans and you see very few women in dresses.
-Instead, the women are wearing some type of dressy outfit - slacks and a really nice shirt.
-It is very rare in most traditional churches, at least in my area of the country, to see women in jeans on Sunday mornings - and I have yet to see a female on the stage showing up that casually.
+Many Southern church websites say "Come as you are."
+Yet, when you get there, you see the pastor in a suit (though nowadays usually not with a tie).
+Those on stage and in the congregation are in business casual attire.
+Some are a little more lax.
+In them, men often wear jeans and not many women wear dresses.
+Instead, the common attire for women is a dressy outfit - slacks and a really nice shirt.
+In my experience, it's rare in most traditional churches, at least in my area of the country, to see women in jeans on Sunday mornings - and I have yet to see a female on stage dressed that casually.
 This has been a big deal to me since I was a teenager.
-I had a friend whose parents never attended church.
-She started coming with one of our mutual friends.
-She wasn't poor to the extent that she didn't have food or housing, but she did have a limited amount of clothes, especially dressy options.
-In fact, she owned literally only two dresses.
-Now, this was al
+I had a friend whose parents didn't attend church.
+My friend started coming with one of our mutual friends.
+She wasn't so poor to the extent she didn't have food or housing, but her clothing options were limited, especially concerning dresses.
+In fact, she owned only two dresses.
+This was almost 40 years ago.
+Then it

 When Fears are Realized...
 At Least for Now